Weight Gain in First Trimester: How Much Is Normal And Risks

 1. Monitor your weight: Maintain your weight record and share it with your healthcare provider during your prenatal care check-ups.
 Doing so will help your doctor monitor your weight gain and keep it steady and gradual.
 For instance, if you aren’t gaining much weight, they may ask you to raise your calorie intake.
 On the contrary, they may order some tests to rule out any underlying issues if you are gaining too much weight too quickly.

 1. Stay active: Physical activity is vital across life stages, including pregnancy.
 It will help you keep your weight gain in control and also stay flexible and strong.
 Hence, aim at indulging in 150 minutes of physical activity every week.
 For that, spend 30 minutes a day, at least five days a week, doing different activities, such as walking, yoga, cycling, and swimming.
-Remember to consult your doctor before starting an exercise regimen to know what exercises are suitable for your body.
+Remember to consult your doctor to get an idea of suitable exercises in first trimester.

 Stay active to maintain weight during pregnancy